Thursday 13th May 2021

 What happens if the bus I'm waiting for is full?

-The capacity on all our buses has increased from a quarter to a half full, to still allow for social distancing measures to be safely put in place.
-If a bus is full, we kindly ask that you wait for the next bus in cases like this.
-We are monitoring things daily and should there be a requirement for additional buses, we will ensure this happens.

-What happens if the last bus of the day is full?

-This is what the page said on 2020/11/30.

-What happens if the bus I'm waiting for is full?

 All our buses are currently restricted to half capacity to allow for social distancing measures to be safely followed.
 If a bus is full, we kindly ask that you wait for the next bus.

 What happens if the last bus of the day is full?